3DCoded/Happy-Hare/Spoolman-Support.md

 <br>

 ### Pull:
-If you set `spoolman` to `pull` then Happy Hare will pull the gate map from spoolman at klipper startup and when explicitely asked.
+If you set `spoolman_support` to `pull` then Happy Hare will pull the gate map from spoolman at klipper startup and when explicitely asked.
 In this mode klipper will ask moonraker to pull the gate map from spoolman at startup and then read the gate map from moonraker to initialize its internal gate map.
 In this case spoolman is the source of truth and klipper is updated to match.
 When you make changes to the gate map in spoolman you can pull those changes to klipper by calling the `MMU_SPOOLMAN SYNC=1` command. (see section on [commands](Command-Reference) for more details).

 The graph below details the klipper startup sequence: